 The Orkney IJB's Strategic Plan illustrates how the Orkney IJB plans and commissions future services.
-The Strategic Plan 2022 - 2025 is subject to approval in June 2022.
+The Strategic Plan 2022 - 2025 was approved in June 2022.

 Finance reports are submitted to the Orkney IJB on a quarterly basis and highlight the financial position and projections to the year end, together with any significant variances and areas of concern.